 PEO pros

-- HR is entirely taken off your plate This is the main reason people use PEOs.
+- HR management is taken off your plate: This is the main reason people use PEOs.
 They shoulder all your HR-related responsibilities so you can focus on going all in on your business operations.

-- Competitive benefits and health insurance A PEO relies on purchasing power to negotiate affordable benefits and insurance coverage for their customers.
+- Competitive employee benefits and health insurance: A PEO relies on purchasing power to negotiate affordable benefits and insurance coverage for their customers.

-- Liability assurance A PEO gives you access to licensed HR professionals and attorneys that can help mitigate your employment-related risks.
+- Liability assurance: A PEO gives you access to licensed HR professionals and attorneys who can help mitigate your employment-related risks.
 That way, you don’t have to hire HR experts and lawyers on your own.
 This also means you give up some control to follow the PEO’s guidance, which may not always align with your culture or style.

 PEO cons

-- Customer service PEOs support a lot of employees and as a result, the customer service can feel a bit impersonal.
+- Customer service: PEOs support a lot of employees, and the customer service can feel a bit impersonal.
 Questions are usually passed on to various representatives, so you don’t have a dedicated person to support you and your team.

 Decision time: Should I get a PEO?

-Likewise, companies who are considered “high-risk” from an HR perspective, like those that have high employee turnover, may find that it’s useful to have on-call pros to ease their worries.
+Likewise, companies considered “high-risk” from an HR perspective, like those that have high employee turnover, may find that it’s useful to have on-call pros to ease their worries.
+If considering a PEO, the National Association of Professional Employer Organizations (NAPEO) offers some guidelines on selecting one.
 However, keep in mind that some outsourced small business HR services can offer the same kind of HR experts that PEOs provide.

 What if your HR needs are pretty straightforward?
-For stable, small companies planning on keeping the status quo, PEOs may not be the best option.
-In fact, you may find yourself ponying up a lot in admin fees for features that you don’t even use.
-And if your company will be scaling quickly, PEO admin fees can add up quickly, eroding any benefits cost savings.
+For stable, small companies planning on keeping the status quo, outsourcing to PEOs may not be the best option.
+If your company will be scaling quickly, PEO admin fees can erode cost savings, making a small, in-house HR team more attractive.

 How do I get off a PEO?